LordDeatHunter/dhhome/static/data/projects/gamedev/voxelite.md

 ![voxelite-1.png](assets/projects/voxelite-1.png)

-The project didn't really get far, most I did was a simple multithreaded terrain generation, player movement, block breaking/placing, and structure (tree) generation.\
+The project didn't really get far, most I did was a simple multithreaded terrain generation, player movement, block breaking/placing, and structure (tree) generation.

 ![voxelite-2.png](assets/projects/voxelite-2.png)

-This was probably one of the first "big" projects I did.
-I didn't get far with development, but it was still a valuable learning experience.\
+This was one of the first "big" projects I did.
+I didn't get far with development, but it was still a valuable learning experience.

-Some time later, I tried to recreate the project in C# using [OpenTK](https://opentk.net/), but I didn't get further than setting up the base engine and some basic rendering.
+Some time later, I tried to recreate the project in C# using [OpenTK](https://opentk.net/), but I didn't get further than setting up the base engine and some basic rendering.\
 I'd very much like to revisit this project again in the future, with all the new knowledge I've gained since then, and hopefully turn it into an actual game.